1R-obo/AI-CAD-Project/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;The results of the survey reveal AI assisted learning is beneficial in one's journey to learn CAD, especially a beginner, offering a more accessible and supportive learning environment.
 Ethically, the use of ChatGPT was accepted by users, while used appropriately and as a learning tool.
 This suggests AI can be a valuable educational resource, if used responsibly and in a structured manner.

 &nbsp;&nbsp;&nbsp;&nbsp;Looking forward, other research could explore AI-powered educational tools and the long term impact of AI on users' learning habits.
 Additionally, improvements in the AI's ability to provide effective guidance could further improve the learning experience.
-Ultimately, this project supports the idea that AI can play a role in making complex designs for CAD more apprachable and easier to learn for beginners.
+Ultimately, this project supports the idea that AI can play a role in making complex designs for CAD more approachable and easier to learn for beginners.

 ## References: